ThanosKele/aws-serverless-receipt-scanner/README.md

 - [ ] Integration with a frontend dashboard to visualize expenses.
 - [ ] Support for multi-page PDF document analysis.
 - [ ] Adding AWS Step Functions for more complex error handling.

+---

+## 👨‍💻 About the Author
+This project is part of my Serverless Cloud Portfolio, where I document my journey into AWS Cloud Architecture.
+👉 Explore the Live Portfolio here: (https://d1fx4silgg9iud.cloudfront.net/)